NEZNAMY/TAB/.github/wiki/feature_guide_tablist_name_formatting.md

 Values are taken independently of each other.
 This means you can set per-world tabprefix, but only keep one global tabsuffix, for example.

-You can see the source of a value displayed on player by using `/tab debug <player>` and checking "source" part of the value you are looking for.
+You can see the source of a value displayed on player by using `/tab dump <player>`, opening the link and checking "source" part of the value you are looking for (tabprefix / customtabname / tabsuffix).

 # Placeholders
 This feature does not offer any internal placeholders, only PlaceholderAPI placeholders.